CUH Logo

 Introduction

-The aim of occupational therapy (OT) is to assist you in maximising your independence and to help you manage your condition in aninformed and supported way.
-You will have been referred to occupational therapy by either your consultant, GP or a member of the rheumatology or pain clinic teams.
+Occupational therapy (OT) helps you maximise your independence and manage your condition with support and guidance.
+You may have been referred by your consultant, GP, or a member of the rheumatology or pain team.

 Assessment